tom832/Classification_of_Substrate_Orders_in_Reaction_Kinetics/README.md

 3. Confuxion matrix heatmap of prediction on test data
 4. Chord diagram of prediction on test data
 5. Probability distribution of prediction on test data (Figure 4e in the paper)
-6. Benchmark for the data size
+6. Benchmark for the data size (Figure S3)
+7. Benchmark for the feature type (Table S3)
+8. Benchmark for the training time

 ## Inference on experimental data